ModUDuke/Causal-Inference-Introduction/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:362bf33c36
 ## Soggy Cereal I - Dependent Variables
-The food scientists at breakfast cereal manufacturer Puritan Wheat Inc. have developed a new cereal product called TechnoCrunch that has a biodegradable nanomaterial coating for keeping the cereal crispy in milk for longer.
-Puritan Wheat wants to compare the `time` it takes for flakes in TechnoCrunch to get soggy versus the `time` it takes for flakes in NeoPuffs to get Soggy.
+The food scientists at breakfast cereal manufacturer Puritan Wheat Inc. have developed a new breakfast cereal product called TechnoCrunch.
+It has a biodegradable nanomaterial coating designed to keep its flakes crispy in milk for longer than the flakes in its competitor cereal, NeoPuffs.
+Now Puritan Wheat wants to run an experiment to see if the formula works, so it compares the time it takes for TechnoCrunch to get soggy in milk versus the time it takes for NeoPuffs to get soggy.

+Remember that the treatment variable is also called the **independent** variable because are free to manipulate its value in an experiment, and the outcome variable is also called the **dependent** variable, because its value **depends** on the independent variable.

 Based on this prompt, which of the following is the dependent variable in Puritan Wheat's analysis?

 *** =instructions
 - The brand of cereal.